stmcallister/kids-web/lesson-2/README.md

 # Kids Web
 ## Lesson 2: Intro to CSS

+### Slides
+For this lesson we used [slides](slides/class2.html) that were found on the [Girl Develop It San Francisco - Teaching Materials](https://www.teaching-materials.org/) site.
+The site looks like a great resource of web development teaching materials.

 ### HTML & CSS
 * HTML: Gives your page structure
 * CSS: Makes your page pretty